 - Do not let your pet drink from the toilet bowl.

 - Do not allow your pet access to the garbage.

 - Do not let your pet eat other animals.

-- When cleaning a bird's cage, avoid disturbing its droppings if possible.
+- Keep bird cages and enclosures clean to prevent the build-up of droppings.
+When cleaning droppings and cages, use disposable gloves, do not pick up droppings with your bare hands, and make sure to wash your hands thoroughly afterwards.
+Avoid creating dust by using a damp cloth to wipe up the droppings.
 The droppings may contain bacteria that can be inhaled and cause a disease called psittacosis.
 The symptoms of psittacosis include fever, headache, rash, muscle aches and cough.

 Safe handling and storage of litter: